Bruce-Hopkins/MyScheduler/README.md

 # MyScheduler

-A desktop app built a routine and a schedule for daily routine.
+A desktop app built a routine and a schedule for daily routines.
 Built with Tauri, and Svelte.